 - Monitoring – how can you see what’s going on with your integration at run-time

 - Data transformation – integration platforms offer varying degrees of data support such as simple object transformation, object bindings, XSLT and XQuery and full data mapping environments.

 Loose coupling is about reducing dependencies between components in a system so that the impact of change is isolated.
-Introducing an integration tier makes sense once you are integration more than a couple of systems.
-With the proliferation of APIs I fully expect the number of applications that integrate with these APIs to grow massively over the next 12 months.
+Introducing an integration tier makes sense once you are integration more than one system.
+With the proliferation of APIs I fully expect the number of applications that integrate with these APIs to grow massively over the next 24 months.
 Integration platforms like Mule offer lots of benefits for writing testable and maintainable glue code for working with APIs and on premise applications.